theseus-os/Theseus/README.md

 `sudo systemctl restart isc-dhcp-server`
 `sudo systemctl status isc-dhcp-server`

-On the client computer, the computer which Theseus will be loaded on to, boot into the BIOS, turn on Legacy boot mode, and select network booting as the top boot option.
-Once the client computer is restarted, it should boot into a menu which displays booting into Theseus as an option.
+On the target computer, boot into the BIOS, turn on Legacy boot mode, and select network booting as the top boot option.
+Once the target computer is restarted, it should boot into a menu which displays booting into Theseus as an option.

-###Subsequent PXE Uses
+### Subsequent PXE Uses
 After setting up PXE the first time, you can run `make pxe` to make an updated ISO, remove the old one, and copy the new one over into the TFTP boot folder.
-At that point, all it should take to load the new version of Theseus is a restart of the client computer.
+At that point, you should be able to boot that new version of Theseus by restarting the target computer.
 If there are issues restarting the DHCP server after it worked the first time, one possible solution may be to confirm that the IP address is the one you intended it to be with the command from earlier:
-`sudo ifconfig [ethernet device name] 192.168.1.105`
+`sudo ifconfig <network-device-name> 192.168.1.105`

 ## Debugging
 GDB has built-in support for QEMU, but it doesn't play nicely with OSes that run in long mode.
 In order to get it working properly with our OS in Rust, we need to patch it and build it locally.
 The hard part has already been done for us ([details here](http://os.phil-opp.com/set-up-gdb.html)), so we can just quickly set it up with the following commands.